showyourmindlab/Crocessing/README.md

 code written in Processing to run as fast as native C code with minimal changes.

-Written By Jusub Kim (showyourmind@gmail.com) in 2013.
+Written By Jusub Kim (jusub@sogang.ac.kr) in 2013.

 * Crocessing depends on a few other external libraries:
 Glut (for graphics)